Hohes Venn-Eifel

 About Hohes Venn-Eifel

-Hohes Venn-Eifel Nature Park covers approximately 2,715 square kilometers of volcanic and moorland landscapes in the western Eifel region of North Rhine-Westphalia, extending to the Belgian border.
-The park encompasses the dramatic maar lakes of the Eifel, extensive raised bogs of the High Fens, and ancient beech forests on volcanic terrain.
-Established in 1960, it is one of Germany's oldest and largest nature parks, protecting a geologically active landscape where volcanic eruptions occurred as recently as 11,000 years ago and mineral springs indicate ongoing geothermal activity.
+Hohes Venn-Eifel Nature Park is a German-Belgian transboundary nature park covering approximately 2,760 square kilometers across North Rhine-Westphalia, Rhineland-Palatinate, and eastern Belgium, making it one of the largest protected landscapes in Central Europe.
+[1] The German portion alone covers approximately 2,485 square kilometers of volcanic and moorland landscapes in the western Eifel region.
+[2] The park encompasses the dramatic maar lakes of the Eifel, extensive raised bogs of the High Fens, and ancient beech forests on volcanic terrain.
+Established in 1960 as the North Eifel Nature Park, it merged with the Belgian Hautes Fagnes park in 1971 to form the current transboundary park, one of Germany's oldest and largest nature parks, protecting a geologically active landscape.

 Wildlife Ecosystems

-The park's raised bogs and remote forests support specialized species including breeding populations of black grouse on moorland edges.
-Wildcat populations are strong in the extensive forested areas.
+The park's raised bogs and remote forests support specialized species including breeding populations of black grouse on moorland edges, the park's emblematic species.
+[1] Wildcat populations are strong in the extensive forested areas.
 Eagle owl inhabits volcanic cliff faces and quarry walls.
 The maar lakes support specialized cold-water fish communities.
 Beaver colonies have established along streams throughout the park.
 Diverse bat assemblages utilize volcanic caves for hibernation.
 The high moorlands support breeding snipe, curlew, and meadow pipit.
-Water ouzel breeds along clean mountain streams.

 Flora Ecosystems